 This joke is actually kind of accurate.
 Testosterone is produced in men’s testicles and controls their development.
 It’s also the driving force behind sperm production, the prostate gland, the male sex drive, and the growth of male muscles, the hair on your body, and the hair on your head.
 Low testosterone can also make you feel irritable with less energy, make it harder to think clearly, and negatively affect your memory and concentration.

 No wonder keeping your testosterone levels where they should be is so important—and one of the best ways to do that is to get active.

-Does a one-legged duck swim in a circle?
 Research shows that guys who take part in resistance training three times a week experience higher testosterone levels right after working out and that 30-minute weightlifting sessions boost levels by more than 20 percent.